 What Is a Good MCAT Score?
 Understanding Your Results

-If you’ve never taken the MCAT before, your score may seem difficult to interpret.
+If you’ve never taken the exam before, your MCAT score may seem difficult to interpret.
 But knowing how your performance stacks up can help you better understand the strength of your overall application.
-Read on for answers to four common questions about MCAT scoring.
+Read on for answers to five common questions about MCAT scoring.

 How is the MCAT scored?

 The most sensible way to interpret your own performance is to review how the MCAT exam scoring system operates.
-Scores can be 472 at the lowest and 528 at the highest, with the midpoint resting at 500.
+MCAT scores can range from 472 at the lowest to 528 at the highest, with the midpoint resting at 500.
 That may look confusing on the surface, but there’s a reason behind these precise numbers.

 The MCAT is somewhat unique in that each testing year includes multiple forms of the exam.
 All are designed to test the same basic knowledge and skills, but they feature different question sets.
 Because versions may vary slightly in difficulty, raw scores are converted to ensure all students are reviewed on a level playing field.